asatarin/asatarin.github.io/talks/2020-06-hydra-heads-interview.md

  - [“Database Internals: A Deep Dive into How Distributed Data Systems Work”](https://www.amazon.com/dp/1492040347/ref=cm_sw_r_tw_dp_x_GcI9Eb0T0NTMT)

-    First part is about single node databases and not directly about distributed systems.
-Second part is specifically about distributed systems.
+    The first part is about single node databases and not directly about distributed systems.
+The second part is specifically about distributed systems.
     One of the great things about this book is references — lots of good ones to go deep in any topic covered.

  - [“Designing Data-Intensive Applications”](https://www.amazon.com/dp/1449373321/ref=cm_sw_r_tw_dp_x_IcI9EbNF3SFHR)

     It's almost classic book at this point.
-Martin Kleppmann does great job of introducing reader to a lot of concepts in distributed systems managing data.
+Martin Kleppmann does great job introducing the reader to fundamental concepts in distributed systems.

 #### Amazon Aurora
-Paper reviews on [Amazon Aurora database](https://aws.amazon.com/rds/aurora/), with links to papers themselfes:
+Paper reviews on [Amazon Aurora database](https://aws.amazon.com/rds/aurora/), with links to papers themselves:
  - [Amazon Aurora: design considerations for high throughput cloud-native relational databases](https://blog.acolyer.org/2019/03/25/amazon-aurora-design-considerations-for-high-throughput-cloud-native-relational-databases/)
  - [Amazon Aurora: on avoiding distributed consensus for I/Os, commits, and membership changes](https://blog.acolyer.org/2019/03/27/amazon-aurora-on-avoiding-distributed-consensus-for-i-os-commits-and-membership-changes/)